-Chapter 2 describes the procedure for creating an SVF file from JTAG Programmer from both PC and workstation environments.
+Chapter 2 describes the procedure for creating an SVF file from JTAG Programmer or XPLA Programmer on a PC.

-Chapter 3 describes how to produce the GenRad digital test sourcefile (.dts) and merge it into the a test program for production programming.
+Chapter 3 describes how to produce the GenRad digital test source file (.dts) and merge it into the a test program for production programming.

-Hardware Considerations
+Hardware Requirements